spuithori/svelte-ionic-app/README.md

-*BIG NEWS*
-Ionic 6 integration currently being build - checkout branch ionic6vite

-This version also integrates using vite - bringing vite power to you!

 # Svelte + TS + Vite

 This template should help get you started developing with Svelte and TypeScript in Vite.